jshint/jshint.github.io/pages/docs.md

 ### Basic usage

-First, check out [the installation instructions](/install/) for details on how to install JSHint in your perferred environment.
+First, check out [the installation instructions](/install/) for details on how to install JSHint in your preferred environment.
 Both the command line executable and the JavaScript API offer unique ways to configure JSHint's behaviour.
 The most common usages are: